Number of dead in al Shabaab attack in Somalia's Puntland rises to 59 - officer

-BOSASO The number of dead from an attack on a military base in Somalia's semi-autonomous Puntland region has risen to 59 from an earlier reported 38, a military officer said on Saturday.
+BOSASO (Reuters) - The number of dead from an attack on a military base in Somalia's semi-autonomous Puntland region has risen to 59 from an earlier reported 38, a military officer said on Saturday.

 In the attack on Thursday al Qaeda-linked al Shabaab fighters overran the base in Af Urur, a town about 100 km (60 miles) south of Bosaso.